dariyozz/C-C-problems-/README.md

-# C-C-problems-
+# C / C++
-In this repository i have my c/c++ code problems that i solved during my Structured programming class
+In this repository, I have the C/C++ code problems I solved during my structured programming class.